nierdz/ansible-role-nextcloud/README.md

 # Nextcloud

-This **ansible** role install [nextcloud](https://nextcloud.com/) the capistrano way.
-This means, the folder structure look likes this:
+This **ansible** role installs [nextcloud](https://nextcloud.com/) the capistrano way.
+This means, the folder structure looks like this:

 ```
 /var/wwww